 - Make contacts with experts in an industry of your interest

 We offer internships across some 50 UC majors in 29 countries worldwide.

 Study Abroad Programs with Required Internships

-In the following programs, the internship is the program and provides most or all of the academic credit you will receive.
+In the following programs, the internship is a required component of the program and provides most or all of the academic credit you will receive.
 Whether in government or in the sciences, these programs provide amazing opportunities to spend a term working side-by-side with experts in an international setting.

 There are also many locations in which UCEAP can arrange internships with corporate, governmental, or private organizations that take the place of a course at the host university.
 Programs where this process is especially well organized and opportunities are plentiful include:

 Before departure, interested students should consult with their major department about the kinds of studies that are acceptable for credit in their major.
 For more information, review the Academic Information

 section of the UCEAP Guide to Study Abroad